Kyriosity/read-write/README+/.net/README+/a.review/cs-lacks.md

 ---
 </details>

-Rated queries on Q&A sites will suggest demands for much more valuable "grammar".
+Rated queries on Q&A sites depict demands for much more  _constraints_ "grammar".

 ## Syntax